Araripe Manakin Facts

 Even there, though, this natural wonder just makes its home in the region consisting of the Chapada do Araripe section.
 This lies approximately in the northeastern section of the country.
 The entirety of that area totals just a part measuring about 19.3 sq mi (50 sq km).

 This particular region also has some unique properties, including the presence of a remarkable limestone-based soil type.
-For the moment, scientists have no idea whether or not this represents an important environmental need for the animal.
+For now, scientists have no idea whether or not this represents an important environmental need for the animal.
+It’s certainly possible, though.

 Quite thankfully, conservation efforts are now underway, with its remaining habitat being declared a protected area.
 Several areas sharing similar environments also now hold a protected status, with these being considered as possible sites for breeding programs.